pranav1211/Beyondmebtw/Readme.md

 ## Changelog:

+### 3.5 (20/12/25)
+- made some backend changes to the manage site, featured posts was still using the old authentication format, updated that.
+- logout button was not working and not styled properly, that has been fixed

 ### 3.4 (2/10/25)
 - Made some styling change to the haptic trailer project
 - removed the storage method for the video being used in the haptic trailer project